Patrik-Stas/indyscan/README.md

 INDY_NETWORKS="SOVRIN_MAINNET,SOVRIN_TESTNET" npm run dev
 ```

-# Dev

-## Tips
-- If you are using WebStorm IDE, don't open the whole repository as project.
-If you do
-so, WebStorm won't find StandardJS and WebStorm built-in linting won't work!
-Open in IDE
-only the given project you want to work on (webapp/daemon/storage).

 ## Structure
 ```
+- awstf/               - terraform to create Indy-pool + Indyscan in AWS
+- indyscan-api/        - http client to call indyscan api
-- indyscan-webapp     - nextjs web app
+- indyscan-webapp/     - nextjs web app
-- indyscan-daemon     - process looking for new transactions
+- indyscan-daemon/     - process looking for a new transactions
-- indyscan-storage    - shared library for app and daemon
+- indyscan-storage/    - shared library for app and daemon
+- indyscan-txtype/     - shared library contaning information about indy tx types
-- indyscan-client     - library for making api calls to indyscan
+- ubuntu-libindy/      - base docker image for daemon docker image
-- infra               - indyscan.io deployment files
-- libindy-docker      - dockerfile to build image with libindy
+- build-all.sh         - script to build all the code into docker images
-- libindy-node-docker - dockerfile with node and libindy
+- docker-compose.yml   - for running indyscan locally in containers
 ```